• Skip to primary navigation

 • Tweet

-Jump to Recipe Print Recipe
+Jump to Recipe

 Maple Roasted Brussel Sprouts & Carrots - The Heirloom Pantry Pin 2

 Maple Roasted Brussel Sprouts and Carrots is a quick and delicious gluten-free sheet pan recipe featuring roasted Brussel sprouts, carrots, maple syrup, olive oil, and herbs.
-Cook it in under 30 minutes and serve it with your weeknight or holiday meal!
+Cook it in under 30 minutes and serve it with your favorite weeknight or holiday meal!

 Maple roasted brussel sprouts and carrots with chicken on a white ceramic platter with olive wood servers.

-Roasted Brussel Sprouts and Carrots is a nutritious roasted vegetable recipe that is always in season.
+Roasted Brussel Sprouts and Carrots is an easy roasted vegetable recipe that is always in season.
 The roasted carrots taste sweet and earthy, and the roasted Brussels have a nutty and smoky flavor.
 The combination of the vegetables with the maple syrup and herbs is mouthwatering and will quickly become your favorite carrot and Brussel sprouts recipe.
 Most of all, it's a great recipe for meal prep because it can be made ahead of time and easily reheated.

 Jump to: